wimagguc/ios-custom-alertview/README.md

 As simple as adding the following files to your project:

-* CustomIOS7AlertView.h
+* CustomIOSAlertView.h
-* CustomIOS7AlertView.m
+* CustomIOSAlertView.m

 ## Change notes

+* Fixed rotation for IOS8

+* Removed 7 from the class name.
+Just use CustomIOSAlertView from now on, like: [[CustomIOSAlertView alloc] init];

-The initWithParentView method is now deprecated.
+* The initWithParentView method is now deprecated.
 Please use the init method instead, where you don't need to pass a parent view at all. **In case the init doesn't work for you, please leave a note or open an issue here.**

 ## Quick start guide

 1. Create the UIView object `changed`

     ```
-    CustomIOS7AlertView *alertView = [[CustomIOS7AlertView alloc] init];
+    CustomIOSAlertView *alertView = [[CustomIOSAlertView alloc] init];
     ```

 2. Add some custom content to the alert view (optional)

     ```